Archive-42/redux-docs/md-docs/core-concepts.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-This is basically the whole idea of Redux.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>This is basically the whole idea of Redux.
 Note that we haven’t used any Redux APIs.
 It comes with a few utilities to facilitate this pattern, but the main idea is that you describe how your state is updated over time in response to action objects, and 90% of the code you write is just plain JavaScript, with no use of Redux itself, its APIs, or any magic.

 <a href="installation.html" class="pagination-nav__link"></a>

-Previous

 « Installation